Code-Institute-Submissions/MSP-7/README.md

 ## Benefits and Rational

 Such an application will:
--	Enable the user to view Local weather
+-	Enable the user to view Local weather (geolocation)
 - Enable the User to search for a city and;
     - view the chosen citys local weather
     - view the chosen citys local date